Steamboat Waybills, Page 3

 FIFTEEN was still documented in 1897 but as to her final outcome no account has been uncovered.

-She was built in 1895 at Harmar, Ohio at Knox Yard and burned while she was at Point Pleasant, West Virginia in 1916
+Built in 1895 at Harmar, Ohio at Knox Yard

 Owned by Ohio and Mississippi Navigation Company (1912) then Captain Fred Hornbrook (1916)